eigerco/ethereum-canister/README.md

 comprehensive list of missing addresses from revm in a single instance—without resimulation—could be pursued, albeit this might entail modifications in revm.
 Depending on the outcomes, this might lead to a potential reduction in the number of calls from 5 down to 3 or possibly even 2.

+If any of the urls provided as a configuration for the canister leads to the http redirections (eg. "https://www.lightclientdata.org" results in redirects), then all the https outcalls will be repeated for the original url and then for the redirected on.
+Supporting redirections can be useful when self hosting nodes for this project, so it would be good to optimize it in a way it first checks for the redirections and then storing the actual final url for the requests.
+The original url can then be kept as a fallback url in case the redirected one is no longer valid.

 ### Canister

 The initial development was mainly focused on getting the `helios` and `ethers` to the point where they operate correctly in the ICP environment.